zoomlogo/flax/wishlist.md

 - max by
 - min by
 - truthy indicies after applying
-- all neighbours
+- α all neighbours
-- apply to neighbours
+- υ apply to neighbours
 - filter keep
 - filter drop
-- is equal after applying
+- ⁼ is equal after applying
-- call this link with same arity
+- β call this link with same arity
 - call next chain as nilad
 - call next chain as monad
 - call next chain as dyad